troyth/age-of-the-architect/weeks/week5.md

 ### Watchings
 * Graham Hancock, [Quest for the Lost Civilization](https://youtu.be/T5DNvYMtkyk)

+### Lecture: Introduction to Magical Thinking
+* Venkat Rao: narrative rationality, tempo, and the scientific sensibility
+* Ramsey Dukes: magic and magical thinking

 ## In Class
 ### Discussion
-* pre-Platonic technē
+* pre-Platonic magical technē
-* archeoastronomy
+* archeoastronomy and precession
-* alt-history
+* alt-history and Egyptology
-* materialism
+* materialism and contemporary cosmology: student contributions
-* recontextualization
+* recontextualization as method

-### Lecture: Introduction to Magical Thinking
-* Venkat Rao and the scientific sensibility
-* Ramsey Dukes and magic